 Bataleon Disaster 2013 Review by The Good Ride

-The Bataleon Disaster is a jib specific board which is no surprise.
-A lot of major companies have been using a variation of Bataleon’s Tripple Base Tech and we all know imitation is flattery.
-This style design will appeal to a wide variety of jibbers who want the technical poppy feel of camber but also want to have the catch free feel of many rocker boards.
+The Bataleon Disaster is a jib specific board with a lot of lifted tech going on.
+This style design will appeal to a wide variety of jibbers who want the technical poppy feel of camber but also want to have the catch-free feel of many rocker boards.
 I think TBT really shines when it comes to buttering and jibbing.

 Days: 1 (just a few runs)

 Conditions: Soft snow with some firm to hard spots here and there.
 Generally really good.